thetalesofj/Roman-Numeral-Converter/README.md

 ## Overview

-This simple Romans Numeral Converter can be utilised to convert integars to roman numerals.
+This simple Romans Numeral Converter can be utilised to convert integers to roman numerals.
 If you require a conversion, simply enter the number or symbol(s) into the designated box and you will get the exact representation of the value you are looking for.

 This was a great experience understanding how to implement HTML DOM and solidify my knowledge of SASS.
 I will be looking to develop this app further in the foreseeable future as I continue to create more projects.